jonlake5/miq-phpipam/README.md

 2. Enable API (Administration>phpIPAM settings>Feature Settings>API)

-3. Create an API key (Administration>API) for either SSL or none (crypt does not work with this module)
+3. Create an API key (Administration>API) for either SSL or none (crypt does not work with this extension)

 Install the httparty ruby gem on the manageIQ server